Articles of Operation

 - The Treasurer shall receive all monies of the Organization following guidelines stated in Organization Cash Handling Procedures, keep an accurate record of Organization receipts and expenditures and pay out funds in accordance with the approved budget as authorized by the Organization.
 The Treasurer shall present a financial statement at every Organization Board meeting and general meeting.

 All funds of the Organization shall be maintained in an insured deposit account in a bank or savings and loan institution as directed by the Organization’s Board President.
-All checks drawn on the Organization account shall be signed by two of the three following Board Members the Treasurer, the President and/ or the President-Elect.
-There will be no debit card assigned to this account.
+All checks drawn on the Organization account shall be signed by two of the three following Board Members the Treasurer, the President and/ or the President-Elect (or Vice President).

 - The Volunteer Coordinators shall serve as liaisons between school staff and school volunteers in order to maintain a well-coordinated school volunteer program.
 The coordinators’ will, but are not limited to, recruit room volunteer coordinators, party coordinator and event chairs, solicit event volunteers, manage chair information files to keep accurate records of the school’s volunteer programs, assist chairs with Organization newsletter articles and maintain volunteer database.